UrWoo/applied-ml-project/README.md

 ### Run API locally
-`Python 3.12` is recommended but it will most likely work on other versions(idk haven't tested) To run the API first download the repository as a zip file or use
+`Python 3.12` is recommended but it will most likely work on other versions(idk haven't tested) To run the API, first download the repository as a zip file or use
 ```
 git clone https://github.com/UrWoo/applied-ml-project.git
 ```